Daud Rahbar: Family

 Rahbar's father, Dr. Muhammad Iqbal (1894–1948), was named after Sir Muhammad Iqbal.
-He graduated with an M.A in Arabic and was the recipient of a State scholarship from the University of Cambridge.
-He studied under Arabist professors Edward G. Browne, R.A.
+He graduated with an M.A in Arabic and was the recipient of a State scholarship from the University of Cambridge.He studied under Arabist professors Edward G. Browne, R.A.
 Nicholson and Anthony Ashley Bevan.
 After receiving his PhD, Iqbal was appointed Professor of Persian language at the University of the Punjab in 1922 and remained for 26 years.
 He was later appointed President of Oriental College, Lahore.

 Rahbar had five siblings.
 Rahbar married Sabiha Ahmed on 9 April 1950.
 The couple had two daughters.
 Sabiha's father Aga Ghiassudin Ahmed, was a lawyer and botanist and President of Agricultural College in Lyallpur (now University of Agriculture, Faisalabad).
 Sabiha was a poet as well, although she never received recognition.

 Education

-Rahbar graduated from the Government College, Lahore with an M.A in Arabic in 1947.
-He received the McLeod Research Scholarship and was employed to teach Arabic literature at Oriental College, Lahore, where his father was President.
-In 1949, Rahbar went to Cambridge University and completed his PhD dissertation entitled Studies in the Ethical Doctrine of the Qur'an under the supervision of Reuben Levy.
+Rahbar graduated from the Government College, Lahore with an M.A in Arabic in 1947.He received the McLeod Research Scholarship and was employed to teach Arabic literature at Oriental College, Lahore, where his father was President.
+In 1949, Rahbar went to Cambridge University and completed his PhD dissertationentitled Studies in the Ethical Doctrine of the Qur'an under the supervision of Reuben Levy.
 After a short time in Lahore, Rahbar accepted the position of Senior Teaching Fellow at McGill University, Canada, in 1954, at the invitation of Wilfred Cantwell Smith.
 In 1956 he was appointed to the chair of Urdu and Pakistan studies at Ankara University, Turkey, where he stayed until 1959.
 In 1959, he began lecturing in Islamic studies as well as enrolling in Christian theology seminars at the Hartford Seminary Foundation, Connecticut, USA.

 In 1962, he was appointed Visiting Professor of Urdu and Pakistan studies at Hartford Seminary Foundation and was awarded tenure from 1962 to 1966.
 In 1964, he took a two-year leave to teach at University of Wisconsin–Madison, where he began a study of Indian and Western classical music, concentrating on achieving mastery of Indian classical vocal genres.
 In that same period, he began writing English poetry with the encouragement of David McCord and Louis Untermeyer.

 In 1967, Rahbar joined the faculty of Boston University where he taught until his retirement in 1991: initially at the School of Theology and from 1975 onwards at the Department of Religion in the College of Liberal Arts.